jht1493/ICM-2020-Code/weeks/02_animation-aa.md

 ### Try

-- remix one of the circleX sketches to change to random color when the canvas is clicked.
+- remix one of the circleX sketches to change the shape to a random color when the canvas is clicked.

 [2.4.1 random shape1](https://editor.p5js.org/jht1493/sketches/N2VJYjIWg)